markomanninen/creativepowerofthefloweroflife/appendix2.md

 # Appendix 2 - Occurrences of the FOL

-Faded pictures represents links to copyright protected images, which needs to be obtained from the original source.
+Faded pictures represents links to copyright protected images, and they need to be obtained from the original source.

 ### 2000 BC - 0 AD